Correct at 06/09/2021

 Or call one of our expert advisers today on:

-Whether you’re looking for a short-term fixed rate mortgage lasting 2 or 3 years, or a longer-term fixed rate mortgage over 5 or 10 years, L&C will find you the best deal for you.
+Whether you’re looking for a fixed rate remortgage, lasting 2 or 3 years, or a longer-term fixed rate mortgage over 5 or 10 years, L&C will find the best deal for you.

 When your fixed rate mortgage ends, you’ll usually move onto your lender’s standard variable rate (SVR) unless you remortgage to another fixed rate or another mortgage deal.